 Biomimicry: Emulating Nature’s Genius.
 While looking for her just-published book in a bookstore, biologist Janine M.

 Benyus was asked by the clerk what it was about.
 She responded instinctually, head swimming with all the ideas she had worked with while writing.
-“It’s about looking to nature for inspiration for new inventions,” she blurted.
-“It’s learning to live gracefully on this planet by consciously emulating life’s genius.
 A SEED BANK OF INSPIRATION.
 Biomimicry: using nature's designs to transform agriculture.
 From lab-grown burgers to farms monitored by sensors and drones, technology lies at the heart of many of today’s sustainable food solutions.

 What this tells us is that there must be some very powerful strategies for survival embedded in the 30 million species that exist on earth today.
 In other words, the species thriving today are the success stories.
 In trying to identify and emulate the strategies these successful creatures share, Life’s Principles provide us with important tools for strategic design.
 Biomimicry.
 Material Minds, presented by ArchDaily Materials, is our new series of short interviews with architects, designers, scientists, and others who use architectural materials in innovative ways.